 - Campus Life

-The 2013-14 USD Scholarship Application deadline has passed..
+The 2013-14 USD Scholarship Online Application is now available.

 |Become a fan and get inside information by clicking "Like" at The Univ. of South Dakota Scholarships on Facebook|

 The University of South Dakota Scholarship for Phi Theta Kappa and Transfer Students

 The University of South Dakota and the USD Foundation annually award more than $5.3 million in scholarships to undergraduate and graduate students.
 Based on your grades, standardized test scores or your interest in pursuing a major in a particular field, you may be eligible for a Coyote Commitment Scholarship or some of the other scholarships and awards listed below:

 Coyote Commitment Scholarship Program

 All first-time freshmen students who apply to USD are automatically eligible for up to $3000 per year for four years as a full-time student based on GPA, standardized test scores and committee review.
 The Coyote Commitment may include a combination of funding from other scholarships or additional sources awarded to you.
 Although there is no deadline or separate application for this award, students should apply to South Dakota prior to March 15 for full consideration.

 - Get an estimate on what you might receive for a Coyote Commitment Scholarship using our Net Price Calculator.